Root Canal - Long Island City, NY 11101.

 So are you proactive or reactive?

-What does 1311 Jackson Ave Dental offer?
+What do 1311 Jackson Ave Dental dentists offer?

 Yes!
 Our dentists in island city does offer root canal treatments.
 We will remove the nerve from the tooth and disinfect the entire root canal.
 All of this is done under a rubber dam.